Truck Driving School located in Bakersfield, CA

 Bakersfield Class A CDL Training at Advanced Career Institute

 Advanced Career Institute’s Bakersfield Campus offers both basic level Class A CDL training as well as more advanced Ag Transportation training.
 Both training options are ideal for individuals with no prior knowledge or experience in the truck driving industry.
 Our Bakersfield truck driving school provides an ideal learning experience for new truck drivers to develop driving skills in a commercial vehicle.
 From classroom teaching to behind-the-wheel training on the driving range, students will quickly learn the necessary skills to launch their truck driving career.
 After earning your CDL, you will be eligible for employment as an entry-level truck driver.

 How Long are these Programs?

 Advanced Career Institute’s Class A CDL training will take 160 hours (4-weeks) to complete.
-Ag Transportation training takes 240 hours (6-weeks) to complete.
+Our Advanced Professional Truck Driver course takes 240 hours (6-weeks) to complete.
 Find the class time that best fits your schedule best.

 Daytime classes: 7:00 AM – 3:30 PM